luiscouto99/nextjs-blog/README.md

 ## Summary:

-This project was developed with Reactçs Next.js framework and designed in Figma, as a way of training and improving my Frontend skills.
+This project was developed with React.js Next.js framework and designed in Figma, as a way of training and improving my Frontend skills.

 ***